Rhode Island shuts down Young, Oklahoma in 83-78 OT win

 E.C.
 Matthews hit the go-ahead 3-pointer in overtime and one more that sealed it to help Rhode Island hold off Young and beat Oklahoma 83-78 Thursday in the Midwest Region.

-The seventh-seeded Rams (26-7) won a game in the tournament for the second straight season and will play Saturday the winner of Duke-Iona.
+The seventh-seeded Rams (26-7) won a game in the tournament for the second straight season and will play second-seeded Duke on Saturday.

 Young is likely one-and-done at OU.